eugene-kim-pipe17/p17-interview-filters/README.md

 The user wants to see orders where ALL the following conditions are true:
 * The order's shipping address' country starts with "United States"
 * The order's status equals "Refunded"
-* The order's currency is "USD"
+* The order's currency equals "USD"

 Your task is to
 (1) design the data structure (type/schema) for the order filter and